amplication/docs/docs/concepts/event-driven-architecture.md

 ## Step 1: Create a Message Broker

 In your Amplication project, navigate to "Add Resource" and select "[Message Broker](/how-to/create-message-broker)".
 This will lead you to the Message Broker Creation Wizard.

-Configure the settings for your message broker, such as the broker type (e.g., Kafka) and connection details.
+After creating the message broker, you'll be able to configure the settings by installing and configuring the appropriate [message broker plugin](#supported-message-brokers).

 ![Message Broker Creation Wizard](./assets/message-broker-creation-wizard.png)